approov/quickstart-react-native/README.md

 $ react-native run-ios
 ```

 It is also possible to run the app on a real device by passing the `--device` flag to the react-native commands above.
 For more information, see React Native’s [running on a device](https://facebook.github.io/react-native/docs/running-on-device) documentation.
+Before running on a real iOS device, you should open the `quickstart-react-native/src/ShapesApp/ShapesApp.xcworkspace` in order to configure the codesigning options and possibly change the `Bundle Identifier` to contain a unique string in order to avoid codesigning issues.

 Now grab a shape and enjoy the endless family fun!